-Washington DC and Maryland Estate Planning Lawyer Michelle Lanchester Can Help You Decide
+Washington DC Estate Planning Lawyer Michelle Lanchester Can Help You Decide

-Trusts come in many forms, including revocable trusts and irrevocable trusts.
-If you create a revocable trust, the property in the trust remains yours until you die, and you can modify or revoke the trust at any time.
+There are many types of trusts, including living trusts and irrevocable trusts.
+If you create a living trust, the property in the trust remains yours until you die, and you can modify or revoke the trust at any time.
 On the other hand, an irrevocable trust is exactly how it sounds – a trust that you cannot revoke.
 Once you create an irrevocable trust and place property into the trust, you cannot remove the property from the trust.
 The property is no longer yours; the trust now owns the property.

 So, how do you know if an irrevocable trust is right for you?
 Maryland and Washington DC estate planning attorney Michelle Lanchester can review your entire financial picture to help you make the best decision regarding an irrevocable trust.